 As parents of children with a trauma history, we often find ourselves engaged in futile battles with them for control.
 But when we understand the why behind their fight, the way we parent them can change.

 Let’s begin there.
 We understand the battles you’ve gone through (and are going through) with your child.
 We’ve been there.
-Every single day your child fights you for control and it’s exhausting.
+Every single day your child may fight you for control and it feels exhausting.
 Sometimes, the battle makes sense.
-But most of the time, it doesn’t at all.
-Every day is a merry-go-round and you just want to get off of it for a while.
+Often, the battle makes no sense at all.
+As parents we feel that life is a merry-go-round and we just want to stop feeling so dizzy.

 If you’re anything like us, it leaves you confused, lost, and defeated.
-But what if we told you there was something deeper going on?
+What if we told you there was something deeper going on?
 What if we gave you a different perspective on their constant battling?
 What if we told you that even though your child has been in your care for years, there’s still something embedded deep inside of them propelling them to fight, and it has very little to do with you?
 What if I told you that a perspective shift could change your parenting and in turn begin healing in your relationship with your child?

 Here’s a couple of perspective shifts to help you change the way you view the daily battles with them…

 PERSPECTIVE SHIFT #1: Trauma changes the way your child sees the world around them.

 Remember that your child’s trauma history has changed their brain.
 Yes, everyone who experiences trauma, (even a child adopted at birth,) has that trauma wired into the way their brain developed.
 That memory of the trauma can cause the amygdala (or the brain’s alarm system) to sound, causing the child to function from a place of survival.
 That survival mode actually overrides the pre-frontal cortex (where the ability to reason lives.)
 That illogical argument that has been frustrating you, may actually be out of your child’s control.